 Certain medical conditions and other factors may increase the risk of interactions with Adderall.
 Before you take Adderall, be sure to talk with your doctor about your health history.
 Adderall may not be the right treatment option if you have certain medical conditions or other factors affecting your health.
 These include:

-• High blood pressure.
-Adderall can increase your blood pressure.
-If you have mildly high blood pressure, Adderall could make it worse.
+- High blood pressure: Adderall can increase your blood pressure.
+If you have mildly high blood pressure, Adderall could worsen it.
 If you have moderately or severely high blood pressure, your doctor will likely not prescribe Adderall.
 To learn more, see “When to avoid Adderall” above.

-• Heart conditions.
-Adderall can increase your heart rate and blood pressure.
-If you have a heart condition, Adderall could make it worse.
+- Heart conditions: Adderall can increase your heart rate and blood pressure.
+If you have a heart condition, Adderall could worsen it.
 Your doctor may check your heart function before prescribing Adderall to make sure the drug is safe for you.
 If you have a serious heart condition, your doctor will likely not prescribe Adderall.
 To learn more, see “When to avoid Adderall” above.

-• Hyperthyroidism.
-Taking Adderall can increase your heart rate and blood pressure.
-Hyperthyroidism can also cause these symptoms.
+- Hyperthyroidism: Taking Adderall can increase your heart rate and blood pressure.
+Hyperthyroidism (an overactive thyroid gland) can also cause these symptoms.
 If you have hyperthyroidism, Adderall could worsen your symptoms.

-• Agitation.
-If you’re in an agitated state, taking Adderall could worsen it.
+- Agitation: If you regularly experience agitation, taking Adderall could worsen it.
 Agitation refers to feeling restless, nervous, or annoyed.
 Sometimes it can be due to a mental health condition.

-• Past drug misuse or dependence.
-Adderall has a risk of misuse and dependence.
-If you’ve misused or been dependent on drugs in the past, you may have an increased risk of these problems with Adderall.
-In fact, the drug has a boxed warning about this risk.
-This is a serious warning from the Food and Drug Administration (FDA).
-To learn more, see “Boxed warning: Risk of misuse and dependence” at the top of this article.
+- Past drug misuse or dependence: Adderall has a boxed warning for the risk of misuse and dependence.
+If you’ve experienced drug misuse or dependence in the past, you may have a higher risk of these problems with Adderall.
+To learn more, see this article about Adderall’s side effects.

 Here are some frequently asked questions about Adderall and possible interactions.